adinandradrs/cezbek-engine/README.md

 As per this document is created

-- Kezbek is officially partnered with LinkSaja, GoPaid, and Josvo for wallet service provider.
+- Kezbek is officially partnered with LinkSaja, GoPaid, and Josvo as wallet service providers.
 Then it only works for B2B partner's customer who have MSISDN as identifier.
 - To top-up wallet service provider Kezbek could use H2H process or thru 3rd party payment provider, based on the lowest service charge.

 - Kezbek will not manage customer whitelists, product, and campaign that partner that can use Kezbek workflow.